 Simplified Controls

 You will notice the screen shot above is somewhat sparse.
 The game uses very little in the way of controls.
 In fact, this game doesn’t use the clutch and doesn’t use the H-shifter while driving.
 You can only shift using the sequential paddles.
+Update: You CAN use the H-shifter.
+It is not listed under the control options like gear up and gear down, but the game natively supports it.

 Also, you will notice a lack of any further control settings.
 There are no force feedback options to play around with.
 Since you created a profile using the Logitech software, you are able to adjust settings on your own (including degrees of rotation) using the ‘Specific Games Settings’ under the ‘Edit’ menu of the Profiler software.
 I found that I enjoyed the FFB settings out of the box.